Human Resources Professional with Payroll Practice and Management

 - Know how to effectively communicate and manage a group of employees within a payroll department

-- Master the federal taxation laws that pertain to payroll so as to become better equipped to handle clients' needs
+- Master the federal payroll taxation laws and become better equipped to handle clients' needs

 How the course is taught